 Poverty is a complex term that scholars were never unanimous on its definition.
 However, poverty is commonly believed to exist when people lack the means to satisfy their basic needs (Rao and Sanyal, 2010; Ravallion, 2016).
-Conceptually, poverty alleviation refers to a set of economic and humanitarian measures taken by authorities, corporate organizations and non-governmental organizations
+Conceptually, poverty alleviation refers to a set of economic and humanitarian measures taken by authorities, corporate organizations and NGOs in order to remove people from the yoke of poverty permanently (Panel, 2013; Bhalla and Lapayre, 2016).